Heritage

 Successful applicants will be reimbursed up to 50% of the cost of conservation.
 This amount is payable only on completion of the works.
 Applications for these grants are usually sought around June each year.

-Please contact the Environmental Services department for further information.
+Please contact the Environmental Services Department on 02 6343 1717 for further information.

 Heritage-Local-Grants-Photo.jpg